elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-04-28-Agency Performance Assessment.md

 objectives directly address the strategic goal. <br>
 **1.1 Alignment of indicators with the goal and objective** <br>
 All the indicators under housing supply address the numbers of housing produced, and the programs/schemes are directly related to financial assistance.
-First, all the indicators have focused on the numbers of different types of housing units.
+First, all the<!--more--> indicators have focused on the numbers of different types of housing units.
 The numbers of units provided to the tenants are directly related to HUD’s capacity in housing supply.
 A larger number of housing supply would benefit more target tenants who need assistance in owning or renting a place to live.
 Second, almost all indicators are measurements about the financial assistance HUD provides.
 Financial assistance serves as immediate paths to housing accessibility.
-The indicators are also about a good combination of the housing programs HUD provided – for example, MAP and Risk-Sharing construction/rehabilitation programs. <br>  <!--more-->
-Similarly, the indicators under rental assistance also focus on the numbers and percentages.
+The indicators are also about a good combination of the housing programs HUD provided – for example, MAP and Risk-Sharing construction/rehabilitation programs. <br> Similarly, the indicators under rental assistance also focus on the numbers and percentages.
 Three indicators – the occupancy rates, the utilization rates of housing vouchers, and number of families served by rental assistance are closely related to the performance of rental assistance